jrburke/modus/README.md

 JS use cases that really benefit from macros, in particular language variants that are lighter than full transpilers.

+However, the use of macros should not be seen as necessary to support the module approach in this project, it is just an example static processing form for this project's approach to a module lifecycle.

 ## Unsupported syntax

-1) "Built" forms, where there are named modules all combined together:

-    module 'a' {
-        module b from 'b';
-        export var name = 'a';
-        export b;
-    }

-    module 'b' {
-        export var name = 'b';
-    }

-This should be possible, just need to work out the AST transforms. `module {}` scope will be treated the same as `function () {}` scope.

-2. No `import *`.
+1. No `import *`.
 It seems like it is on its way out.
 It could be supported in the future, but only for static exports from a dependency.

 ## TODO

-* Allow the built forms mentioned above.
-* Allow a local `System.exports.prop = value`, to allow for cycle dependencies via the runtime API?
-* Allow a `System.module` that has a .id and .uri properties that give info on the current module?
-This is similar to the `module` free variable in CommonJS/AMD and is used often times to locate resources relative to the module.
-* Change the loader plugin API to something that matches the Module Loader API, like resolve vs normalize, anything else?
-* Integrate modus parsing into the core of requirejs for the plugin path, so transpiled languages can use the modus syntax.
+* Do an example of a transpiler plugin that outputs JS using the static API.
 * Throw if `System.set()` is used with the static `export var name` forms.
-* Only `import y from 'a'` is supported, no destructure type of thing yet.
+* Only `import y from 'a'` is supported, no destructure of import yet.
 Just a lack of getting the parser logic correct, no inherent problem.

 # To think about